111LUX/FVWM/README.md

 ---

 ### Local variables
 Several local FVWM variables are set at top of config file.
-Such variables store information about **default FVWM font**, **title font**, **tray application** and **terminal emulator** (only xterm or urxvt are supported, as it's supporting "-name" flag required for DropDown function to work) used as drop down terminal and to launch `htop` with Ctrl+Escape hotkey).
+Such variables store information about **default FVWM font**, **title font**, **tray application** and **terminal emulator** (only xterm or urxvt are supported, as it's supporting "-name" flag required for DropDown function to work), which is used as drop down terminal and to launch `htop` with Ctrl+Escape hotkey.
 With changing these variables, it will be changed in whole config.
 ```
 # Store information in local variables
 InfoStoreAdd font 'Shadow=1:xft:Sans:size=10'